mariellederocher/MayaPythonScripts/README.md

 # MayaDev
- Maya scripts I'm working on
+A collection of python scripts for Autodesk Maya written by me.
+The scripts are mostly focused on automating and streamlining the character rigging process.